tari/83pa28d/lesson/day15.md

         DJNZ   _LoopB

-We're done with the current byte of the multiplier so we increment the pointer, and we increment the product pointer to work in the next partial product.
-And do our calculations again.
+We're done with the current byte of the multiplier so we increment the pointer, increment the product pointer to work in the next partial product, and do our calculations again.

         POP    DE
         POP    IX